MatthewCebenka/Labs-Sprint-Challenge-1.4-Delivery/README.md

 ## Submitting your work

 Please submit a link to your journal entry for this sprint, in the Sprint Retrospective Form.
 This is to be done every _Friday before Noon_ -- for Full Time -- and before the end of your 2nd '5th' day -- for Part Time -- to be counted as a submission for that sprint.

+_Don't forget to submit a link to your *Presentation Script* along with your Journal Entry response_

 ## Rubric & Samples